All-New NY Mobile ID Off To Great Start With Tens Of Thousands Of Users: 'Key Step'

-In an announcement on Thursday, Aug.
-8, Hochul revealed that over 100,000 New York residents have finished their enrollment for a New York Mobile ID on their phones.
+Hochul just revealed that over 100,000 New York residents have finished their enrollment for a New York Mobile ID on their phones.

 The voluntary product, available for iOS and Android, was designed for "convenience and security" and can be downloaded by anyone with a valid, New York state-issued driver license, learner permit, or non-driver ID, according to officials.